simeononsecurity/simeononsecurity.ch/content/articles/the-best-linux-distros-for-gaming/index.en.md

 While [Ubuntu](https://ubuntu.com/download), [Zorin OS](https://zorinos.com/), [Manjaro](https://manjaro.org/), and [SteamOS](https://store.steampowered.com/steamos/) are among the top choices for Linux gaming, there are other notable Linux distributions worth exploring:

 - [**Pop!_OS**](https://pop.system76.com/): Developed by System76, Pop!_OS provides an optimized gaming experience and includes features like automatic GPU switching for laptops.
-- [**Fedora**](https://www.fedoraproject.org/): Fedora offers excellent gaming support, with its focus on cutting-edge technologies and latest software updates.
+- [**Fedora**](https://www.fedoraproject.org/): Fedora offers excellent gaming support, with its focus on advanced technologies and latest software updates.
 - [**Solus**](https://getsol.us/download/): Solus is a beginner-friendly Linux distro that provides great gaming performance and a curated selection of gaming software.

 Remember, the choice of Linux distro for gaming ultimately depends on your personal preferences and hardware compatibility.
 Consider experimenting with different distros to find the one that suits your gaming needs the best.